Josse van Aertrycke: Biography

-In the Azores, the noble origin of van Aertrycke was first attested by Gaspar Frutuoso in his description of Faial: "there are several members of the nobility in the village of Horta, for instance, Jos Dutra (Joost De Hurtere), the donatary captain, and Guilherme da Silveira (Willem De Kersemakere) and Jos daTerra (Josse van Aertrycke)."
+On the Azores, the noble origin of van Aertrycke was first attested by Gaspar Frutuoso in his description of Faial: "there are several members of the nobility in the village of Horta, for instance, Jos Dutra (Joost De Hurtere), the donatary captain, and Guilherme da Silveira (Willem De Kersemakere) and Jos daTerra (Josse van Aertrycke)."
 Also, according to the Azorean historian, Marcelino Lima, van Aertrycke “was a distinguished individual, most likely coming from an ancient lineage.
 That is corroborated by his marriage to Margarida da Silveira, daughter of the illustrious Flemming, Guilherme da Silveira (De Kersemakere), the reputed grandson of a count, who possessed his own family arms."
 As a matter of fact, Josse descended from William I, Count of Holland, from the House of Borselen, and the (currently) comital family, van Maldeghem, whose escutcheon was added to the shield of his collateral relative (Lodewijk) in 1391.

 There is indication that van Aertrycke or one of his descendants brought his family arms to the Azores (fig. 2) a black escutcheon with six golden pitchers.
 This coat of arms was probably granted to Simon van Aertrycke, the Elder, Lord of Tillegem (fl.
 1331) in the mid 1340/50s in Flanders, and brought to Portugal by Josse in the 15th century.
 So far, it has not been possible to verify when it started to be used in Portugal.

 If Josse himself brought his coat of arms from Flanders, he would have registered it in the Chapel of Our Lady of Conception, which was built soon after his arrival in Faial.
 The chapel, however, was ransacked in 1589 by the English, and then burned down during another English invasion in 1597.
 The destruction of this church probably eliminated any traces of the history of these family arms in Portugal.

 Marriage and posterity

 On 1 June 1545, Josse van Aertrycke received a majorat from the Portuguese crown.
 Van Aertrycke married Margaretha van der Haegen De Kersemakere, daughter of Willem De Kersemakere, b.
 1452 in Bruges and d.
 1529 in the parish of Flamengos (also where their wedding ceremony was conducted).
-In the Azores, their offspring was sometimes known by Margaretha's maternal surname, 'van der Haegen', translated into Portuguese as 'da Silveira':
+On the Azores, most of their offspring was known by their maternal surname, 'van der Haegen', translated into Portuguese as 'da Silveira':